 The City and County of Denver Department of Public Health and Environment - Environmental Quality Division maintains a mosquito larvae surveillance program intended to minimize the adult mosquito population and thus the occurrence of West Nile virus.
 The city does not spray or contract for the spraying of adult mosquitoes.
 For more information regarding the mosquito larvae surveillance program, visit the Environmental Quality Division - Water Quality page or contact the Environmental Quality Division at 720-865-5452.

 For other pest control related problems, contact a local pest control company.

-Find information about obtaining a business license for an animal shelter, pet grooming shop, kennel, pet shop, or pet hospital.
+For information about obtaining a business license for an animal shelter, pet grooming shop, kennel, pet shop, or pet hospital, visit the city's Business Licensing - Kennels page.
 These business licenses are issued by the City & County of Denver - Department of Excise and Licenses.